 9. Watch scarlet macaws flying above you

 These beautiful birds aren’t hard to miss by sight or by sound.
 You’re likely to hear them scwarking in the morning as they set off to work for the day.
 When you hear the sound, look up & you will see their stunning red feathers.
-Always travelling in pairs and with sightings of around 20-30 per day, we absolutely loved watching these creatures and found it so relaxing.
+Always travelling in pairs and with sightings of around 20-30 per day, I absolutely loved watching these creatures and found it so relaxing.
 Cost: Free

 10. Factor in relaxation time

 Many people who come to Drake Bay end up arriving, cramming in tours and then heading off.
-Whilst this is ok if you’re short for time, we recommend giving yourself at least 2 days outside of tours & travel days to just relax and take in all that Osa Peninsula has to offer.
+Whilst this is ok if you’re short for time, I recommend giving yourself at least 2 days outside of tours & travel days to just relax and take in all that Osa Peninsula has to offer.
 Cost: Free